-Eve has published numerous studies and continues to develop groundbreaking research into executive & business coaching, ethics, supervision, and coaching and the ecological crisis, often in conjunction with professinal coaching bodies.
+Eve has published numerous studies and continues to develop groundbreaking research into executive & business coaching, ethics, supervision, and coaching and the ecological crisis, often in conjunction with professional coaching bodies.
 She regular presents at international conferences.

 Eve works as a volunteer for the three professional coaching bodies, the Association for Coaching, (AC), European Mentoring and Coaching Council (EMCC) and the Association for Professional Coaching and Supervision (APECS).
-She is the Chair of APECS and is involved in accreditation work for the AC and as part of the Ethics Working Group for the EMCC.
+She is the immediate past Chair of APECS and is involved in accreditation work for the AC and as part of the Ethics Working Group for the EMCC.